Communication situations are any kind of situation in which communication takes place.

 As we’re all different, personality clashes are bound to occur from time to time.
 However, learning how to communicate properly can help you resolve these conflicts with ease.
 Here are some tips to resolve personality-based conflicts:

-• Be honest — Being honest about what’s bothering you without letting emotions take over is a great starting point in resolving the conflict.
-It is also a great opportunity for you to question if the other person’s behavior truly affects you in a negative way or if you’re simply annoyed because they are not doing things your way;
+• Be honest.
+Being honest about what’s bothering you without letting emotions take over is a great starting point in resolving the conflict.
+It also allows you to understand if the other person’s behavior truly affects you in a negative way or if you’re simply annoyed because they are not doing things your way.

 Job interviews

-According to the definition, a job interview is a conversation between an applicant for a job position and a representative of the employer (usually, the member(s) of the HR team).
-It is conducted to assess whether the said applicant is a suitable choice for the job position.
+According to the definition, a job interview includes one or multiple conversations between an applicant for a job position and a representative of the employer (usually, the member(s) of the HR team).
+It is a selection test conducted to assess whether an applicant is a suitable choice for the job position in terms of skill, personality, and social skills.

 These interviews can be structured or unstructured, depending on the people who helm them.